Microangiopathic Hemolytic Anemia (TTP/HUS/DIC)

 Etiology

-• Acquired (most common, ~95%) – autoantibody against ADAMTS13.
-Typical patient: adult woman, sometimes triggered by HIV, pregnancy, SLE, ticlopidine/clopidogrel, or quinine.
+• Acquired (~95%) — autoantibody against ADAMTS13.
+Classic patient: adult woman; triggers include HIV, pregnancy, SLE, ticlopidine/clopidogrel, quinine.

-• Hereditary (Upshaw–Schulman syndrome) – ADAMTS13 gene mutation, presents in childhood.
+• Hereditary (Upshaw–Schulman syndrome) — ADAMTS13 gene mutation; presents in childhood or pregnancy.

-↓ ADAMTS13 → uncleaved ultra-large vWF multimers stay on the endothelium → platelets stick to them → platelet-rich microthrombi all over the body (brain > kidney).
+↓ ADAMTS13 → uncleaved ultra-large vWF multimers remain anchored to endothelium → platelets adhere → platelet-rich microthrombi seed the whole body (brain > kidney).
+The coagulation cascade is not activated, so PT / PTT / fibrinogen stay normal — only platelets are consumed.

 • Fever